 To order Einkorn products as well as the Nutmeg essential oil used in this recipe at wholesale member pricing, having them delivered to your door ~ CLICK HERE and follow the prompts to set up your Young Living member account.

-Olive Oil Einkorn Cake with Almond, Peach, and Nutmeg
+Einkorn Almond Cake with Peaches and Nutmeg

 1 1/2 cups Young Living Einkorn Flour